 I did say it was simple right?
 Simple doesn’t mean it’s easy though.

-This is something we’ve been experimenting lately, and so far the results have been great.
-Every night at 7pm, we turn off our wi-fi router, and our cellular network on our devices.
+This is something we’ve been experimenting lately, and so far the results have been excellent.
+Every night at 7 pm, we turn off our wi-fi router and our cellular network on our devices.

 No more social media, no more news, no more email.
 It’s a beautiful thing.

-At first it’s kind of weird because you start to remember what you can do on your devices without internet.
-On your computer, you might rediscover your passion for design, or writing.
-On your tablet, you might be more likely to read that book you’ve been meaning to read on your kindle app.
-On your phone, you might be inspired to call a close friend and have a random chat for 30 minutes (which seems to be a rarity these days).
+At first, it’s kind of weird because you start to remember what you can do on your devices without internet.
+On your computer, you might rediscover your passion for design or writing.
+For your tablet, you might be more likely to read that book you’ve been meaning to read on your Kindle app.
+And on your phone, you might be inspired to call a close friend and have a random chat for 30 minutes (which seems to be a rarity these days).

 Not to mention all of the other things you could be doing in life.
 Like playing Uno…

-So there’s my tip, learn how to efficiently disconnect yourself from the internet.
-Literally go into your device settings and turn off the internet.
-Do it an hour at a time throughout the day as you adjust, than gradually increase it.
-Eventually you’ll become a master and only be online a few hours of the day.
+So there’s my tip.
+Learn how to disconnect yourself from the internet efficiently.
+Literally, go into your device settings and turn off the internet.
+Do it an hour at a time throughout the day as you adjust, then gradually increase it.
+Eventually, you’ll become a master and only be online a few hours of the day.
 I’m still working on this part.

 Let’s be clear though, the internet is fantastic, and you probably wouldn’t be reading this post if it didn’t exist.
 All I’m saying is don’t let it run your life the same way drugs, alcohol and fast food has ruined our health system.
-It’s all part of living mindfully.
+It’s all part of living with intentionality.

-I would like to end this post with one of my favourite quotes;
+I would like to end this post with one of my favorite quotes;

-“There is no wi-fi in the forrest but I promise you will find a better connection.” – Author, unknown.
+“There is no wi-fi in the forest but I promise you will find a better connection.” – Author, unknown.

 So what about you?
 Have you been struggling with an internet addiction?
-Any tips of how to overcome it?
+Any tips on how to overcome it?
 Let us know in the comments below.